 Shock wave lithotripsy (ESWL) of the gallbladder has also been used for people who cannot have surgery.
 This treatment is not used as often as it once was because gallstones often come back.

 You may need to be on a liquid diet or take other steps to give your gallbladder a rest after you are treated.
-Your health care provider will give you instructions when you leave the hospital.
+Your provider will give you instructions when you leave the hospital.

-The chance of symptoms or complications from gallstones is low.
-Nearly all people who have gallbladder surgery do not have their symptoms return.
+The chance of symptoms or complications from gallstone surgery is low.
+Nearly all people who have their gallbladder taken out by surgery do not have their symptoms return.

 Blockage by gallstones may cause swelling or infection in the:

-Call your provider if you have:
+Contact your provider if you have:

 In most people, gallstones can't be prevented.
 In people who are obese, avoiding rapid weight loss may help prevent gallstones.

 Fogel EL, Sherman S. Diseases of the gallbladder and bile ducts.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 155.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 146.

 Radkani P, Hawksworth J, Fishbein T. Biliary system.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 55.
+21st ed.
+St Louis, MO: Elsevier; 2022:chap 55.

-Last reviewed on: 4/20/2015
+Last reviewed on: 5/2/2023